null-machine/limbus-company-roll-analyzer/index.md

 "raw" → raw damage.
 The @ refers to offense level.

 Emphasis will not be placed on skill colours— there's no telling what future EGOs hold in store.
 Furthermore, Refraction Railway 1 has proven that simply taking strong individual identities will outperform a team that goes out of its way to align colours for EGO spam or resonance.
 Having rare damage types in the current state of the game will not serve as as a ranking factor for similar reasons.
+Additionally, EGOs will kept in mind when determining rankings, but only mentioned if they are borderline intertwined with an identity's playstyle (e.g. G Gregor with Legerdemain or SS Heathcliff with AEDD).
+Micromanaging every single synergy is not practical, so determining how much a sinner's relevance is impacted by the existence of a specific strategy falls to the reader.

 For the sake of transparency, let it be known that the author uses G Gregor, N Sinclair, L Faust and W Don very frequently, and dislikes R Heathcliff, N Rodion and LCCB Ishmael.
 Everything is still kept as objective as possible.